Robert Steven Kaplan

-Robert Steven Kaplan (born 1957) was most recently the president and CEO of the Federal Reserve Bank of Dallas and is a former long-time Goldman Sachs executive.
+Robert Steven Kaplan (born 1957) is an American economist and banker who currently serves as the vice chairman of Goldman Sachs.
+Before that he served as the chief executive officer and president of the Federal Reserve Bank of Dallas from 2015 until 2021.

-Prior to joining the Dallas Fed, Kaplan was a faculty member and senior associate dean at the Harvard Business School.
+Joining the Dallas Fed, Kaplan was a faculty member and senior associate dean at the Harvard Business School.

 Kaplan is an active venture philanthropist through his work as co-chairman of the Draper Richards Kaplan Foundation.
-He serves as chairman of Project ALS, and was a board member of Harvard Medical School until 2017.
+He serves as chairman of Project ALS, and is a board member of Harvard Medical School.

-He is the author of three books on business leadership.
+He is the author of three books on business leadership: What You Really Need To Lead, What You're Really Meant To Do, and What To Ask The Person In The Mirror.